 with ${\bf M}_c\equiv \left[{\bf I}-\sqrt{R_{\rm sr}}\, {\bf M}_{\rm tot}\right]^{-1}$ and $\bf I$ the identity matrix.

-Naively one might expect that by just placing {\it one} filter cavity inside the signal recycling cavity we can achieve the same sensitivity as the frequency-dependent readout.
+Naively one might expect that by just placing {\it one} filter cavity inside the signal-recycling cavity we can achieve the same sensitivity as the frequency-dependent readout.
 However, as shown in Fig.\,\ref{fig:back_action_evasion_intra_sensitivity}, this is not the case, and the performance is poorer.
-Moreover, the sensitivity at intermediate frequencies decreases as we increase the reflectivity of the signal recycling mirror; even when the reflectivity goes to zero (no signal-recycling mirror), we do not recover the frequency-dependent readout.
+Moreover, the sensitivity at intermediate frequencies decreases as we increase the reflectivity of the signal-recycling mirror; even when the reflectivity goes to zero (no signal-recycling mirror), we do not recover the frequency-dependent readout.

-To understand the sensitivity degradation in comparison with the conventional frequency dependent readout, we first look at the case of $R_{\rm sr}=0$.
+To understand the sensitivity degradation in comparison with the conventional frequency-dependent readout, we first look at the case of $R_{\rm sr}=0$.
 We can write down the input-output relation for the phase quadrature explicitly as (normalized with respect to strain)